If you are fond of outdoor activities such as hunting, hiking, bird watching, long-range shooting, binoculars will come in handy for you.

 Pros:

-• Lightweight (22.5 oz) magnesium body with soft-touch grips.
+• Lightweight (22.5 oz) magnesium body with soft-touch grips

 Cons:

-• The rubber tips on eyepieces are not fixed at all;
+• The rubber tips on eyepieces are not fixed at all

-• Some problem with “double image”;
+• Some problems with “double image”

-• The focus wheel doesn’t work properly.
+• The focus wheel doesn’t work properly

-FAQ
+FAQ ❓

 What is the best magnification for hunting binoculars?